-It is estimated that this Modern Apprenticeship in Automotive at SCQF Level 7 will take on average three to four years to complete.
-There is no minimum duration for this modern Apprenticeship, this is just an estimated guide
+It is estimated that this Modern Apprenticeship in Automotive at SCQF Level 5 will take on average two years to complete.
+There is no minimum duration for this Modern Apprenticeship, this is just an estimated guide.

 Mandatory outcomes

 SVQ or alternative competency based qualification